 Laminate flooring emerged on the residential flooring scene decades ago as an easy-to-install, attractive, and durable alternative to solid hardwood flooring.
 Its technology has advanced by leaps and bounds since that time, with sharper high-definition imaging, deeper embossing, better seaming mechanisms, and a host of other innovations.
 Yet no floor covering is perfect.
 In all of the major categories that touch on flooring—installation, cleaning, durability, and more—laminate flooring possesses both pros and cons.

 Laminate installs fast and easy, allowing you to install hundreds of square feet in one weekend.
 Older types of laminate flooring required you to glue pieces to each other.
 Today's types of laminate flooring have a click-and-lock or fold-and-lock design that allows planks to fit together like puzzle pieces.
-Since the planks are constructed of soft particleboard, they can be cut with a hand saw or even a utility knife.
+Since the planks are constructed of particleboard, they can be cut with standard wood saws.

 Laminate floors are easy to clean with a vacuum or broom.
 Mop with a slightly damp mop or better yet, laminate floor cleaner.
 No floor waxing is ever necessary for laminate floors.